onlyjazz/flask-docs/docs/epro.md

     To create a password or reset password - CRC user should reset subject's password by clicking on [Reset password](./manage_subjects.md#subject-profile) option.

-    The patient will get a reset password email
+    The patient will get a reset password email.

     ![Screenshot](img/epro/reset_pass.PNG)

-    After Subject set his/her password, He can login to ePRO by Google account or with FlaskData password
+    After Subject sets their password, they can login to ePRO by Google account or with FlaskData password.

     ![Screenshot](img/epro/login.PNG)

 ##Android application

 ###Installation
-If patient has an Android phone, he can install Flask ePRO application from Google play store.
+If patient has an Android phone, they can install the Flask ePRO application from the Google play store.

 ![Screenshot](img/epro/google_play.PNG)

-Search flask epro and install it
+Search "flask epro" and install it

 ![Screenshot](img/epro/flask_epro_application.PNG)

-After patient install Flask ePRO application he will see the Flask ePRO icon
+After the patient installs the Flask ePRO application they will see the Flask ePRO icon

 ![Screenshot](img/epro/flask_epro_app_flag.PNG)